 We've also committed to aligning our carbon emission goals with the Climate Leaders Coalition 2019 Statement.
 This means, based on our first year of recorded data (our baseline), we have an emissions reduction target of 21% by 2025.

 Foodstuffs North Island emissions profile

-Here is a record of our emissions for our baseline year, 2020.
+Here is a record of our emissions for year 2021.
 It includes 170 sites:

 What we're doing to reduce emissions

 Here are some of the initiatives we have underway to reduce our carbon emissions.

 To reduce our store-based emissions, we're transitioning all supermarkets over to natural refrigeration systems.

 In 2012, Foodstuffs became the first company in the southern hemisphere to trial CO2-based refrigeration in preference to synthetic gas.
 Synthetic gas refrigeration is very damaging to the atmosphere and is a significant contributor to global warming.